 “It takes a little more time for them to process what some of this means and it takes a little more hand holding to explain what’s happening,” Cronmiller said.

-Cronmiller explained that while some homes may not have sever structural damage, having boarded up windows creates a safety hazard in case of an emergency.Grab the FREE WDTN News App for iPhone or Android.
+Cronmiller explained that while some homes may not have sever structural damage, having boarded up windows creates a safety hazard in case of an emergency.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.